Top Gear's whistle-stop tour of one of the car world's most fascinating locations...

 Deep breath… Gazoo Racing tuned by Meisters of the Nürburgring.
 Really.
 Gazoo Racing is Toyota’s motorsport arm, and a badge we can expect on more performance cars to come.

 GRMN editions will always be the fastest and most extreme version of any Toyota road car.
-And limited too – there’ll be just 400 of these Yaris GRMNs in Europe, the UK cars priced at £26,295.
+And limited too – there’ll be just 400 of these Yaris GRMNs in Europe, with 100 coming to the UK priced at £26,295, or £299 a month.

 So it’s a £26k Yaris…